-This page was updated on December 3, 2019, to remove action alert language that was no longer applicable and the title of the piece was updated for clarity.
+This page was updated on Dec.
+3, 2019, to remove action alert language and revise the title for clarity, and again on Nov.
+25, 2020, to remove a photo and caption.

 This has been an alarming summer for North Atlantic right whales, with eight found dead in Canada’s Gulf of St. Lawrence and several more seen entangled in fishing gear there.
 Given that the population numbers only about 400, scientists say that deaths resulting from fishing gear and ship strikes need to be reduced—but that the whales can recover if given a chance.
 This summer was the ninth year in a row of population declines, making the task of reversing right whales’ downward spiral increasingly urgent.

 The raw data don’t tell the full story of what entanglements do to right whales, but an article published in June in the peer-reviewed journal Diseases of Aquatic Organisms sheds more light on these incidents.
 In the article, 18 whale biologists, veterinarians, and pathologists evaluated the cause of death for 70 right whales between 2003 and 2018 from Florida to the Gulf of St. Lawrence and found that:

 The authors also noted that adult females, the most important members of the species as it tries to rebuild, represented nearly two-thirds of the dead.
 Further, while measures to prevent ship strikes of right whales have reduced mortalities in U.S. waters, efforts to limit entanglement in fishing gear have not.
 In fact, the authors write, “The severity of entanglements has actually increased in recent years.”